Published December 4, 2022

 What’s the difference between image analysis and image recognition?

 Image analysis definition - it's for an image you’ve already stored.
 It identifies what’s there.
-For example, the image below would be tagged with one man, two pairs spectacles, three laptops, table.
+For example, the image below would be tagged with one man, one pair of spectacles, three laptops, table...

 Image analysis identifies what can be seen in the image.